tww0003/GalahadII_LCD_Linux/README.md

 Please check out the original repository: https://github.com/H4rk3nz0/GalahadII_LCD_Linux H4rk3nzo did all the hard work, I just hacked together changes and updates to fit my needs.

-The original project wasn't working for my hardware revision (`LianLi-GA_II-LCD_v1.4`) so I updated the script to work on my stuff but eventually I ended up with somthing quite different.
+The original project wasn't working for my hardware revision (`LianLi-GA_II-LCD_v1.4`) so I fixed it but eventually I ended up with somthing quite different.

 Here's some notable changes:

     - Updated the `REPORT_ID_VIDEO` variable from `0x03` to `0x02` to get the script working with my hardware
     - Added a virtual environment
     - Added a `requirements.txt` file